jakey20/ifaet-google-earth-qgis/README.md

 Next, click the **gear icon**.

 You should see several boxes.
 For the top box, choose "Polynomial 3".
 For the second box, choose "Lanczos".
-For the third box, Choose "Default CRS: EPSG:4326 - WGS 84"
+For the third box, Choose "EPSG:3857 - WGS 84/Psuedo-Mercator"

 Under "Output Raser" make sure you have selected the area you want to export your GeoTIFF file to.
 I export them to my Satellite Images folder.